 Drug possession charges carry serious penalties that could affect you for years to come.
-If you have been charged with possession of a controlled substance, methamphetamine or marijuana, speak to an attorney immediately.
+If you have been charged with possession of a controlled substance speak to an attorney immediately.
 A skilled attorney can help you understand the legal process and the options available to you so you can make the best choice to protect your future.
-Call the Law Offices of Eliott N. Kanter today or visit our website to fill out an online form and schedule your free legal consultation.
+Call The Law Office of Elliott Kanter today or visit our website to fill out an online form and schedule your free legal consultation.

-What can happen in a drug possession case?
-You just have to be in possession of the narcotic to be charged.
+To be charged with drug possession, officers only need evidence that you are in possession of the narcotic.
 You don’t have to be using, selling, or under the influence of the drug.
 In fact, the drug doesn’t even need to be on your person when you are arrested; it can be in your car or house.
-You could face up to 3 years in state prison.

-What an experienced attorney can do for you: An attorney with the Law Offices of Elliott N. Kanter is familiar with legal and illegal search and seizure.
+The Law Office of Elliott Kanter is familiar with legal and illegal search and seizure.
 We will look at reducing the charges or getting them thrown out due to illegal search or violation of your rights by law enforcement officials.
 Some errors in the prosecution’s case may include:

 The first thing to do: Call a San Diego criminal defense attorney.
 There’s so much at stake when you are charged with a drug offense that you will need a defense lawyer who is willing to aggressively fight the drug charges.
 Our attorneys have over 30 years of experience defending clients in criminal law cases in San Diego County.
 Some of our many practice areas include DUI, probation violations, juvenile offenses, assault and battery, white-collar crimes, theft crimes, elder abuse, fraud, domestic violence, sex crimes, and drug crimes, including the manufacturing, trafficking or possession of a drug.

-So don’t hesitate to contact the Law Offices of Elliott N. Kanter by phone or email at firstname.lastname@example.org for a no-cost, no-obligation consultation today.
+So don’t hesitate to contact The Law Office of Elliott Kanter by phone or email at email@example.com for a no-cost, no-obligation consultation today.
 Come to our law firm as soon as possible after an arrest for a consultation where we will give you legal advice, answer your questions, discuss the potential consequences of your charges, and go over a number of possible legal defenses.
 Tell our lawyers your side of the story, and together we’ll get started.